 Cpl Daniel Lasko

 Drawn by the Marine Corps at a high school job fair, Daniel “Dan” Lasko decided then he wanted to serve.
 He enlisted shortly out of high school and, coincidentally, was sworn in on the morning of September 11, 2001.
 After the terrorist attacks, he knew it was his duty to serve.
-In 2004, Corporal Lasko went on his first deployment to Afghanistan as an Infantryman with the 22nd Marine Expeditionary Unit.
+In 2004, Corporal Lasko deployed to Afghanistan as a vehicle machine gunner with the 22nd Marine Service Support Group for the 22nd Marine Expeditionary Unit.

 Now medically retired, Dan leads an active lifestyle with his wife Jess and their two sons, Luke and Ben.
 He enjoys coaching youth sports, speaking at local events and schools, and competing in athletic events around the country.
-He has not let his injuries hinder his active lifestyle, but he still experiences obstacles within his current home.
-Dan’s home is built on a hill, and stairs inside and outside the home present a challenge on days that he needs to use his crutches, knee scooter or wheelchair.
-After coping with his injury for over 15 years, these obstacles have taken a toll on him physically, especially when his residual limb is irritated.
+Although Dan experienced obstacles in his previous home, he never let his injuries hinder his active lifestyle.
+Dan’s previous home was built on a hill, and stairs inside and outside the home presented challenges when he needed to use his crutches, knee scooter or wheelchair.
+After coping with his injury for over 15 years, those obstacles were taking a toll on him physically, especially when his residual limb was irritated.

-A specially adapted custom home will provide Dan and his family peace of mind and enable them to look forward, empowering not only Dan, but his entire family.
-He looks forward to the open floorplan that will mitigate the barriers in his daily life.
-The home will enable his family to have more time to get involved with the community, in particular with dog rescue organizations; his family has rescued three Labrador retrievers since 2015.
-A donated home will also give him the opportunity to continue his education, and the couple will have time to invest in starting a business of their own.
+A specially adapted custom home provides Dan and his family peace of mind and enables them to look forward, empowering not only Dan, but his entire family.
+The open floorplan mitigates barriers in his daily life and gives his family more time to get involved with the community, particularly with dog rescue organizations; his family has rescued three Labrador retrievers since 2015.
+A donated home gives him the opportunity to continue his education, and the couple hopes to invest in starting a business of their own.

-Originally from Pennsylvania, Dan is choosing to build his HFOT home in the Lehigh Valley area of Pennsylvania, where he and Jess grew up.
+Originally from Pennsylvania, Dan chose to build his HFOT home in the Lehigh Valley area of Pennsylvania, where he and Jess grew up.

 Daniel would like to thank HFOT donors and supporters for their continued support of our nation’s severely injured post-9/11 Veterans.
 “Because of you, we are able to live and lead a productive life without constant worry about our injuries or obstacles.”